Zirbo/IPC_LAMMPS/README.md

 ## Have fun!
-We hope that you will have as much fun playing with OSPCs as we did :D S.F. & E.B.
+We hope that you will have as much fun playing with IPCs as we did :D S.F. & E.B.

 ## References